Yambottle/HeroesNeverDie/README.md

   1. Farewell Windows, Hello Linux
   2. Set up a FTPS+HTTP Server, and try to write a install&config shell script
+  3. Backend: PHP or Python
-  3. Coding client app: Android, web, iOS
+  4. Frontend: Android, web, iOS

 ## Maybe in the future: